BenKletzine/OpenDSA/RST/en/Development/MinChange.rst

 like you worked with in last week's lab, you can incorporate it into a learning module.

-.. inlineav:: ThangArraySwap ss
+.. inlineav:: MinChange1 ss
    :output: show

-.. odsascript:: AV/Development/ThangArraySwap.js
+.. odsascript:: AV/Development/MinChange/MinChange1.js